behrouze/behrouze.github.io/index.md

 ### Personnal Blog

-This page is maybe a good place to redirect my huge audience to my [technical blog](https://blog.behrouze.com) (in :FR:) where you will find:
+This page is maybe a good place to redirect my huge audience to my [technical blog](https://blog.behrouze.com) (in :fr:) where you will find:
 ```
 * Must see Videos
 * Noticable Tools I use (or used)